B50 Caldwell Hall

 Study abroad programs generally provide housing in halls of residence for university students, in the homes of local residents, or in rental apartments.
 Advisors in Education Abroad can help students understand their housing options.
 When planning for a semester of study abroad, be sure to consider the housing situation in Ithaca.
 Students in Cornell residence halls can have a single semester contract when studying abroad for a semester.

 Students attending summer/short-term programs managed by other universities or organizations pay the program directly.
-No fees apply since the student is not enrolled at Cornell.
 Note that the average costs per week of summer/short-term programs tend to be higher than for semester programs.
 For cost information, see the specific program.

 Some programs abroad offer need-based and merit-based scholarships; there are also external sources of aid for which Cornell students are eligible.
 Consistent with university policy, external grants and scholarships must be reported to the Financial Aid office.